ibm-cloud-docs/transit-gateway/api-change-log.md

 Check back regularly to see what's new with {{site.data.keyword.cloud}} Transit Gateway API.
 {: shortdesc}

+## 8 August 2025
+{: #transit-gateway-aug0825}

+GRE enhanced route propagation
+:    Allows routes to propagate between all GRE tunnels connected to the same transit gateway.
+This enables data traffic to flow between GRE tunnels that were previously isolated.
+GRE tunnels connected to networks that couldn’t communicate before can now exchange traffic.

+For more information about the new `gre_enhanced_route_propagation` property, see [creating a transit gateway](/apidocs/transit-gateway#create-transit-gateway) and [updating a specific transit gateway](/apidocs/transit-gateway#update-transit-gateway).

+The API also returns the following properties on a transit gateway:

+* `gre_enhanced_route_propagation` - Indicates whether GRE enhanced route propagation is enabled or not.
+* `connection_count` - The number of connections on the transit gateway.
+* `connections_need_attention` - Indicates whether there are any connections on the transit gateway that require attention.

 ## 12 June 2024
 {: #transit-gateway-jun1224}